hamelsmu/hamel-site/index.md

 ## Welcome To Hamel's Webpage

 I'm a data scientist specializing in Machine Learning.
 Lately, I have been working on NLP problems using deep learning to learn representations from code and text at Github.
 Prior to this, I worked as a data scientist in growth marketing at Airbnb, and before that I helped build [Automated Machine Learning](https://www.kdnuggets.com/2017/01/current-state-automated-machine-learning.html) technologies at DataRobot.

+The purpose of this page is to serve as a central point of reference for the talks I give.
+Any materials (slides, videos, links, blogs) that I reference in my talks will be made available here.

 ### How To Get In Touch